This post contains affiliate links for your convenience

-Although oral sensory activities may help your child cope with anger, stress or anxiety at a specific moment, bear in mind that overusing oral sensory activities can also lead to serious health problems later in life.
+Although oral sensory activities may help your child cope with anger, stress or anxiety at a specific moment, they are not the best strategy because overusing oral sensory activities can lead to serious health problems later in life.

-10) Blow a feather across a table
+10) Ask your child to blow a feather across a table

 Provide your child with brightly-colored feathers.
-Your child can pick a feather of her choice and place in on a flat surface (for example, a table).
-When she breathes out, the feather should move across the table.
-She needs to push it as far as possible using her breadth.
+Ask them to pick a feather of their choice and place in on a flat surface (for example, a table).
+Tell them that when they breathe out, the feather should move across the table.
+They need to push it as far as possible using their breath.

-11) Breathe using a pinwheel
+11) Make your anxious child breathe using a pinwheel

-13) Run around the house (car, park…)
+13) Ask your child to run around the house (car, park…)

 14) Essential oils